 MVRsimulation's Scenario Editor enables you to create and edit real-time 3D scenarios to play back in VRSG.
 Within Scenario Editor's game-level editor type interface, you can add culture and moving models directly to your 3D terrain to create dense 3D scenes; you can also build pattern-of-life scenarios.

 The graphical interface provides tools and content libraries you can use to build dense 3D scenes with realistic visual characteristics and pattern-of-life scenarios.
 Experienced VRSG users and novices alike can work in a flexible manner with the tools and content libraries to increase the realism of terrain easily with rich culture and scripted movements of vehicles and characters.

-This application is installed with VRSG at no additional charge to MetaVR customers on active maintenance.
-Scenario Editor requires the Windows 10 operating system (64-bit) and supports terrain in MetaVR’s Metadesic round-earth format.
+This application is installed with VRSG at no additional charge to customers on active maintenance.
+Scenario Editor requires the Windows 10 operating system (64-bit) and supports terrain in MVRsimulation’s round-earth VRSG terrain format.

 Scenario Editor is ideal for:

 - Populating virtual worlds with 3D content quickly.